Standard bulky item collection

 The bulky waste collection service is for items that are only suitable for disposal.
 Get advice on re-homing items that others might want.

 Before making a booking, note that:

-- This service is for residential properties only
+- This service is for household waste from residential properties only

-- Your bulky items will be collected from the same location we collect your rubbish and recycling
+- The standard service collects your bulky items from the same location we collect your rubbish and recycling

 What we can collect

 We can collect household waste items that will not fit your bin, such as: